 Charging Station Damage: Who is Liable for Electrical Surges?

-Determining Accountability for Power Spikes During Vehicle Refueling
+Accountability for Spikes

 When a high-voltage surge hits an electric vehicle, the damage is rarely superficial.
 Most modern EVs, like the Porsche Taycan or the Hyundai IONIQ 6, use sophisticated 800V architectures that are sensitive to fluctuations.
 A surge is essentially a transient overvoltage—a massive burst of energy lasting microseconds—that bypasses the car’s Battery Management System (BMS).
 While EVs have internal fuses and contactors designed to "air-gap" the battery during a fault, a sufficiently powerful spike from a DC Fast Charger (DCFC) can arc across these gaps.